lonepeon/dclist/README.md

 when juggling with a lot of different projects which does not reuse the same ports.
 Remembering the exposed ports per projet is not manageable.

 Preview of the CLI output.
-When selecting one of the line below, it opens the URL to the browser.
+When selecting one of the line below, it send the selected line to the shell.
+The `fzf-dclist` binary is not intended to be used directly.
+Instead a shell function should call it in order to fill the prompt with the expected command.

 ![preview](assets/preview.png)

 CLI usage is shown with `--help`

 ```
-Usage: dclist [OPTIONS]
+Usage: fzf-dclist [OPTIONS]

 Options:
       --docker-compose-path <DOCKER_COMPOSE_PATH>